oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

 {% img blog/spring-boot-angular/group-list-actions.png alt:"Group list with squished actions column" width:"800" %}{: .center-image }

-It's great that you can see your Spring Boot API's data in your Angular app, but it's no fun if you can't modify it!
+It's great to see your Spring Boot API's data in your Angular app, but it's no fun if you can't modify it!

 ### Build an Angular `GroupEdit` component